nesisamoyo/learn_python/jupyter/README.md

 <h1> Type Conversion </h1>

+To convert a datatype.
 Convert an integer into a string, float and vice versa